James4Ever0/notes/tweening for object focus, zoom to object, zoom to video ROI.md

 focus on person only, crop video and leave only human region untouched: https://github.com/ConceptCodes/portal-zoomer

-focus/zoom on given object using pytweening.
+focus/zoom on given object using [pytweening, a easing/tweening function collection](https://pypi.org/project/pytweening/).

 or just use ffmpeg.